 - 1. The average stream width measured at the OHWM is no less than 20 feet. - 2.
 No material is placed in excess of the minimum needed for erosion protection. - 3.
 The activity is no more than 1,000 feet in length along the treated bank. - 4.
-The activity will not exceed an average of 2 cubic yards per running foot, as measured along the length of the treated bank, below the plane of the ordinary high water mark (OHWM), unless the District Engineer waives this criterion by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects. - 5.
-The activity will not exceed 0.5 acre of permanent impacts to wetlands.
-Any bed form modification is limited to the minimum necessary for erosion control or prevention and not to exceed 1 acre of total permanent impact; such modifications must be in the immediate vicinity of the project.
+The activity will not exceed an average of 2 cubic yards per running foot, as measured along the length of the treated bank, below the plane of the ordinary high water mark (OHWM), unless the district engineer waives this criterion by making a written determination concluding that the discharge will result in no more than minimal adverse environmental effects. - 5.
+The activity will not exceed 0.5 acre of permanent loss of wetlands.
+The activity will not result in the discharge of dredged or fill material into peatlands, including fens and bogs.
+Any bed form modification is limited to the minimum necessary for erosion control or prevention and not to exceed 1 acre of total permanent impact; such modifications must be within or near the immediate vicinity. - 6.
+The activity is not a stream channelization activity.